Welcome to today’s post.

 Today I will discuss how to host an Angular 8 application on an IIS web server.

-When we think of IIS web servers the most common web application that is deployed are HTML and ASP.NET applications which have been deployed using the traditional IIS application and folder structures containing a web configuration file, scripts (java script), content, pages (HTML) and binaries.
+When we think of IIS web servers, some of the most common web applications deployed are HTML and ASP.NET applications which have been deployed using the traditional IIS application and folder structures containing a web configuration file, scripts (JavaScript), content, pages (HTML) and binaries.

 By default, if a page cannot be found in an Angular application, the index.html host page is returned.